whatthefoobar/killer-quizz-react/README.md

 - on Submit we get a console.log of the score and username
 - onSubmit of the name a name and a generated score is pushed to firebase realtime databases
-- have a minimal backend that comunicates with the FB database with a few GET, POST requests -the frontend gets the data grabbed by the backend and then using a reducer manipulates data to then push back unto the db
+- have a minimal backend that comunicates with the FB database with a few GET, POST requests
+- the frontend gets the data grabbed by the backend from our db and then using a reducer manipulates data to then push back unto the db.

 Next: